Gluesticks Blog

 Quick 1 Hour Puff Pastry Dough

-What makes this pastry dough different than traditional puff pastry dough?
-For starters it comes together in an hour instead of 6 hours.
+What makes this pastry dough different than traditional puff pastry dough or store-bought puff pastry?
+For starters, it comes together in an hour instead of 6 hours.
 This is because you only roll it out and press the butter into the dough one time.
-With traditional puff pastry you roll the butter into the dough then proceed to fold and roll it every hour or so.
+With traditional puff pastry, you roll the butter into the dough then proceed to fold and roll it every hour or so.
 Each time you fold the dough it creates more layers of butter that will bake up tall and flaky in the oven.
-With quick puff pastry, you get the same crispy flaky texture, but less layers.
+With quick puff pastry, you get the same crispy flaky texture, but fewer layers.

 lemon curd in jar